RebRut03/kickstarter-analysis/README.md

  - ### Analysis of Theater Campaign Outcomes Based on Launch Date
    -  The line chart titled "Theater Outcomes Based on Launch Date" below illustrates how successful theater campaigns were based on their launch date.
    -  This chart was created by converting the Kickstarter campaign data into a pivot table and includes data from 2010 to 2017.
 The `Year()` function was utilized to convert the Date Created Conversion column in the Kickstarter data to a year column.
    -  On the x axis, the years are grouped by month.
-This was accomplished by grouping the dates in the pivot table by month and represents the campaigns' launch month.
+This was accomplished by grouping the dates in the pivot table by month and represents the campaigns' launch months.
    -  The y axis shows the number of successful, failed, and canceled theater campaigns.

    ![Theater_Outcomes_vs_Launch](Resources/Theater_Outcomes_vs_Launch.png)